phasefactor/SimpleTube/README.md

 The default cross-origin policies in `WKWebView` appear to block the loading of YouTube's advertisements.

-YouTube still makes dozens of network requests to analytics/metrics APIs, etc.  So this overwrites the `XMLHttpRequest` object and removes some of scripts.
+YouTube still makes dozens of network requests to analytics/metrics APIs, etc.  So this overwrites the `XMLHttpRequest` object and removes some of the other scripts.

-All the major functionality seems to still work.
-May update with swiping left/right for back/forward navigation.
+All of YouTube's major functionality seems to still work.

+I may update with swiping left/right for back/forward navigation.